HOUSTON TRUCK ACCIDENT LAWYERS

 HOW A TRUCK ACCIDENT LAWSUIT WORKS

 First, it is entirely free to inquire about your possible case at Williams Hart.
 There is no obligation to sign up with Williams Hart.
 The first step is to get your questions answered by our experienced legal team.

-Second, when you sign up with our firm our legal team will begin collecting the necessary information about the case.
-Preparing a case requires communication with the owner of the truck and trucking company, the insurance companies, law enforcement, and other responsible parties to get the necessary documentation.
+Second, when you sign up with our firm, our legal team will begin collecting the necessary information about the case.
+Preparing a case requires communicating with all parties involved with the accident.
+This so we can get the necessary documents from the owner of the truck, the trucking company, the insurance companies, and law enforcement.

-Third, we will talk about your individual options.
-Every case is unique and we want to help families make informed decisions.
-With all the facts laid out we can help you go forward into a trial or other legal proceedings.
+Third, we will talk about your options.
+Every case is unique, and we want to help families make informed decisions.
+With all the facts laid out, we can help you go forward into a trial or other legal proceedings.

 INJURIES IN TRUCK CRASH CLAIMS

 As mentioned, large trucks weigh tens of thousands of pounds.
 Furthermore, most large trucks carry hundreds of gallons of highly-flammable diesel fuel.
 As a result, large truck collisions often cause catastrophic injuries, such as:

 - Serious Burns: Frequently, truck accident victims sustain third or fourth-degree burns.
 These wounds always require skin grafts and other treatments only available at expensive burn centers.
 These wounds are often fatal as well.